danielchristiancazares/freespace2/docs/vulkan/VULKAN_RENDER_PASS_STRUCTURE.md

 # Vulkan Render Pass Structure - Complete Reference

-This document provides comprehensive documentation of the Vulkan dynamic rendering architecture.
+This document provides comprehensive documentation of the Vulkan dynamic rendering architecture used in the FreeSpace 2 Vulkan backend.

 ---